Five reasons we love our CSA - and you might too!

 Amy Rind, BCHN

-Amy Rind is a board-certified nutrition + wellness counselor focused on helping women gain digestive and hormonal freedom through nutrition + self-care.
+Amy Rind is a board-certified nutrition + wellness counselor focused on empowering longevity and gut freedom through nutrition + self-care.

-Together, let’s take back your hormones… and your life.
+Together, let’s take back your vibrance… and your life.